RyanLHicks/data_analysis_jobs_sql/README.md

 # Introduction:
+## 🏞️ Background:
+- This is part of a learning series for desired data analyst skills.
 The goal of this project was to identify the job availability for data analyst jobs locally in NWA while also understanding what skills I should leverage as an aspiring data analyst by associating the top paying positions with a specific skill for a data analyst anywhere in the world.
 The data was pulled from multiple online job boards to see what skills were mentioned frequently on the applications for any data analyst roles.
-I also want to have a better understanding of how SQL works in a practical sense and apply it to real life questions that individuals or companies may have.
+- I also want to have a better understanding of how SQL works in a practical sense and apply it to real life questions that individuals or companies may have.
 I will continue learning the various applications to SQL and how it leads to important decisions that affect the bottom line.

-# Background:
+For now I hope to simultaneously search the data analyst job field while learning one of the top skills for them as well.

-### 🔍The main questions being answered are:
+## 🔍The main questions being answered are:

 1. What is the job availability for data analysts in NWA?
 2. What skills are most in demand for data analysts in NWA?